jkalleberg/DV-TrioTrain/docs/user-guide/usage_guide.md

 # TrioTrain Usage Guide

 TrioTrain is a pipeline to automate re-training of DeepVariant models.
 [Visit the DeepVariant usage guide](https://github.com/google/deepvariant/blob/r1.5/docs/deepvariant-details.md) to learn more in-depth details about how DeepVariant works.

-## Required Data
+## Required Raw Data

 TrioTrain and DeepVariant use several input file formats: